faceach/ETUI/doc/Code_Review_Essential.md

 3. IE6 compatibilities

-	For ie 6, below degradation is acceptable
+	For IE6, below degradations is acceptable

 	1. No alpha transparecy on background (when using png8)